juandastic/voice-recorder/README.md

 - You need Docker installed
 - On the root folder run `docker-compose up`

-This will create two containers one with MongoDb and anotherone with the SPA and API server
+This will create two containers one with MongoDb and the another container with the SPA and API server